vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

 also passes that matrix when compiled directly with AddressSanitizer, UBSan, and float-cast-overflow checks.

+### Remove redundant sample references and unread format state

+Use the SNES builder's existing reference entries to resolve canonical samples, rather than maintaining a second vector containing the same references.
+Remove the unread Sega Saturn velocity-table cache and Prism sequence-list address;
+the actual velocity-table source field and sequence discovery remain intact.

+Add shared-builder coverage for BRR aliases with matching and differing loop positions, retained concrete references, and separate directory/payload source annotations for every SRCN.
+The full build and all 17 CTest targets pass without compiler warnings.

 ## Further investigation

 - Continue auditing export lowering, instrument selection, envelope projection,